cscott/rain-barrel/esp32-rainbarrel/README.md

  pio run -e native
  .pio/build/native/program test/test_desktop/sample-20210706.h

-(The `sample-input.txt` file was created from the Saleae CSV export of the comparator channel with the `boildown.py` script.)
+(The `sample-*.h` file was created from the Saleae CSV export of the comparator channel with the `boildown.py` script.)

+You can also run a unit test:
+  pio test -e native